45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 10

-Prickly pear cactus have thick flattened evergreen pads with an abundance of sharp spines.
+Prickly pear cacti have thick, flattened evergreen pads with an abundance of sharp spines.
 Between the obvious longer spines are clusters of tiny spines that can be very painful if they become embedded in the skin.

 Despite its obvious (and not so obvious) hazards, this cactus is worthy of growing in the xeriscape landscape.
 The flowers are large and showy, blooming in an array of bright colors, including yellow, orange, and pink.